johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-03-15-only-node-subpaths-with-no-restricted-imports-and-perfectionist-sort-imports/index.md

 description: 'This post will show you how to migrate to using Node.js subpaths and how to use the no-restricted-imports and perfectionist/sort-imports ESLint rule to help you sort your imports.'
 ---

 I've recently been experimenting with [Node.js subpath imports](https://nodejs.org/api/packages.html#subpath-imports).
-My motivate is a general dislike of relative imports.
-I don't like seeing `import { thing } from '../../file.js'` in my code, and when I can avoid them.
+My motivation is a general dislike of relative imports.
+I don't enjoy seeing `import { thing } from '../../file.js'` in my code, and when I can avoid them.
 By using subpath imports instead I might have `import { thing } from 'src/folder/file.js'` and that feels much cleaner to me.

 But I also like consistency in my codebase, and I don't want to have a mix of import styles.
 So while using subpath imports can help me avoid relative imports, I also want to make sure that everyone on the team is using the same style.
 How?
 Here's how!